AArnott/JavascriptCssPackerTargets/README.txt

 This .targets file and associated .dll file provide the means to minify your C#/VB projects' embedded resources (.js and .css files).

+RELEASE NOTES: No .css minification is in place in this .targets file YET.
+               But there will be soon!

 == Applying automatic minification to your .js and .css embedded resources ==

 To apply to your project, copy the JsCssMinification.targets and MinifierMsBuildTask.dll files